 Republican U.S. Senator from South Carolina | Member of Senate Subcommittee on Border Security and Immigration

-Lindsey Graham has been one of President Trump’s strongest supporters, but the Republican U.S. senator from South Carolina has largely remained steadfast in his diverging views on immigration reform, which include a willingness to consider a pathway to citizenship for law-abiding undocumented immigrants and his belief that immigrants play an important role in the American workforce.
+During the Trump presidency, Lindsey Graham was one of Trump’s strongest supporters, but the Republican U.S. senator from South Carolina has largely remained steadfast in his diverging views on immigration reform, which include a willingness to consider a pathway to citizenship for law-abiding undocumented immigrants and his belief that immigrants play an important role in the American workforce.

-A public office holder since 1993, when he became a one-term state representative in South Carolina before serving four terms in the U.S. House of Representatives, Graham is currently seeking his fourth term representing South Carolina in the U.S. Senate.
+A public office holder since 1993, when he became a one-term state representative in South Carolina before serving four terms in the U.S. House of Representatives, Graham won his fourth term representing South Carolina in the U.S. Senate in November 2020.